Kids Spell “LOVE” Funny

 Yet, if you're a parent, you don't have to be Captain Obvious to realize that it can be quite a challenge to invest enough time to communicate love to your kids.
 So what can we do to find more T-I-M-E to L-O-V-E our kids?

-Here are a few ideas that even busy parents can implement (and by “busy,” I mean all of us):
+Here are a few ideas that even busy parents can implement to have true family success (and by “busy,” I mean all of us):

 Take walks.
-Practically every week, Kathy and I can be seen taking walks with our kids.
+Practically every week when our kids were younger and living at home, Kathy and I would take walks with our kids.
 You absolutely read that right…EVERY WEEK.
 And please hear this loud and clear—nothing creates the T-I-M-E needed to connect with our kids without distractions like taking walks together.

 A few secrets that we’ve learned over the years might be helpful here:

 - First off, we don’t have a magic schedule that we follow.
-Some weeks we walk 1 time; other weeks it’s 2-3 times.
+Some weeks we walk once; other weeks it’s 2-3 times.
 The key is to create time whenever possible.
-(By the way, we’ve found that right before dinner and right after dinner are great times.)
+(By the way, we've found that right before dinner and right after dinner are great times.)

 - If you have young kids, NOW is the perfect time to start this tradition.
 The reason is by the time they are teenagers, you’ll have years of tradition on your side.
 What this means is every time your teens mumble and complain about walking, you can say with a smile on your face: “Come on, now.
 You know this is just part of what our family does to stay close to one another.”